 These probably do not need to be enumerated for those who have visited the island, but here are some of the wonderful reasons why we choose to live on this small rock in the southern Caribbean Sea.

 It’s always summer.

 We don’t have to worry about snow, ice, or driving in slush.
-Yes, we get a few days a year when we have some heavy rains, and yes, a seasonal tropical storm, or even a hurricane, can brush by us, usually to the north, but most days the weather is just glorious.
+Yes, we get a few days a year with heavy rains, and yes, a seasonal tropical storm, or even a hurricane, can brush by us, usually to the north.
+However, most days, the weather is just glorious.
 After a year or two of pretty much non-stop 85ºF or 30ºC, one acclimates and even stops breaking a sweat.
-Residents learn to find shade early-on, even if it means crossing the street to walk on the shady side.
+Residents learn to find shade early on, even if it means crossing the street to walk on the shady side.
 And, winter evenings can become quite chilly for us residents.
 Temperatures can get as low as 72ºF or 24ºC.
 Don’t laugh at us when you see us bundled up in a sweatshirt!

 It’s all about nature on Bonaire.

 No matter where on the island you choose to live, you’ll be just minutes away from a great nature spot!
 Or, if you’re lucky, you’ll be living in concert with nature already.
 Enjoying your favorite sport in Bonaire’s waters, or relaxing at the shoreline, or in the kunuku (farming area), is a great way to spend one’s days.
 Life becomes simple and good.

 Living on Bonaire offers a small and friendly community.